jharini/booknotes/system-design/system-design-interview/chapter28/README.md

 Finally, a wallet service is a stateless service responsible for carrying out transfer operations.
 It can easily scale horizontally:
 ![wallet-service](images/wallet-service.png)

-Although this solution addresses scalability concerns, it doesn't allow us to execute balance transfers atomically.
+Although this solution addresses scalability concerns, it doesn't allow us to execute balance transfers atomically.It does not meet the correctness requirement.
+The wallet servcie updates two Redis nodes for each transfer but there is no guarantee both updates have happened successfully.
+The two updates need to be in a single atomic transaction.

 ## Distributed transactions
 One approach for handling transactions is to use the two-phase commit protocol on top of standard, sharded relational databases: